StinkUniverse69/Transformify/README.md

 #### Http Permission "https://raw.githubusercontent.com/"
 Roblox does not allow plugin developers to access reflection classes easily, that is what classes have what Properties and such.
 This is why _Transformify_ uses the [Roblox Client Tracker](https://github.com/MaximumADHD/Roblox-Client-Tracker) to get this information.
 It does this by reading [Roblox-Client-Tracker/roblox/Mini-API-Dump.json](https://raw.githubusercontent.com/MaximumADHD/Roblox-Client-Tracker/roblox/Mini-API-Dump.json)

 An API dump is also included, so you can disable this permission with minimal effect.
-But will not be updated as frequently as the Roblox Client Tracker.
+But it will not be updated as frequently as the Roblox Client Tracker, so you wouldn't always have the newest available classes.

 ---